jlbradley1844/jlbradley1844.github.io/_drafts/winners-curse.md

 to many old religions around the world, be they Christian, Buddhist, Islam, Hindu... you name it.

+In the modern world, this concern has changed - and churches did to.
 To some extent, if you look at the mainline Christian churches in this country, some still have a message on of stability and order, but this is much less emphasised.
 The emphasis now is more on the tradition, community and sense of belonging I alluded to earlier.
+This is exactly what you would've expected in an era when most people move from rural farm communities to the new cities that drove manufacturing and the industrial economies - restoring the sense of place and community that these new cities often missed.

-Part of this is because whatever one things of "the natural order" is now a point of contention, and your religion will greatly reflect whatever you think that order should be.
+As far as the old concerns of order, whatever one things of "the natural order" is now a point of contention, and your religion will greatly reflect whatever you think that order should be.
 If you are a believer of "the old order," you may join a wizened arch-conservative congregation, no doubt one that